 In general, evidence of a defendant’s past misdeeds isn’t admissible in court.
 Part of the thinking is that a jury might be unfairly inclined to convict a defendant of the current charge if it learns that he committed similar acts in the past.
 Jurors might convict simply because they assume the defendant behaved in the way that he’s behaved in the past.
 Or they might just decide that, whether or not he’s guilty this time around, he deserves punishment.
-(See Can prosecutors present evidence of a defendant’s bad character?)

 The rule against this kind of “predisposition” evidence has important limitations and exceptions.
 In many states, one critical exception has to do with prior instances of domestic violence.
 In these states, in a prosecution for domestic violence, prosecutors can often introduce evidence of the defendant’s previous acts of domestic violence.
 Before letting the evidence in, though, the judge may have to evaluate whether it would be fair to do so.